FrogBattle/HelioBench/timelog.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+## Week 10

+### 08 Dec 2021
+* *0.5 hour* Download project template and transfer to Overleaf.
+* *1.0 hour* Start reading/watching on how to write - see sources in guides.
+* *0.5 hour* Start putting in preliminary sections.
+Finish tomorrow and give Yehia for review.

 ## Week 9

 ### 03 Dec 2021